 Hiring Quad Bikes to explore the Greek Islands is a pretty popular thing to do and hiring a Quad Bike / ATV in Santorini is no different.
 I visited Santorini on a Travel Talk Tour around Greece, we spent a day fully exploring the island by quad and it was the best day of the 10 day trip I think!

 All you need is a driving license, a bit of confidence, a lot of common sense and you’re good to go!

-To see my 2 days in Santorini including a day hiring a quad bike to explore Santorini, have a watch of my YouTube vlog here:
+To see my 2 days in Santorini including a day hiring a quad bike to explore Santorini, have a watch of my YouTube vlog here and keep reading for my Santorini Travel Guide and Santorini Travel Blog:

 We visited some really great places in Santorini on our Quad Bikes and driving around the island taking in the volcanic mountains, the wineries and the bright blue ocean was also just as good as the places we visited!
 They say it’s the journey that counts and this is definitely the case when hiring quad bikes in Santorini!